azagniotov/stubby4j/README.md

    If you use a non-Java web client, you can use an already downloaded via the `openssl s_client` command [stubby4j self-signed certificate in PEM format](src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.pem) to load into your web client trust store.
 If your web client is a Java-based app, then you can use the aforementioned PEM which was converted into JKS (Java Key Store) format [stubby4j self-signed certificate in JKS format](src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.jks).

-###### Server hostname verification by the client
+   ##### Server hostname verification by the client

-During an SSL handshake, hostname verification establishes that the hostname in the URL matches the hostname in the server's identification; this verification is necessary to prevent man-in-the-middle attacks.
+   During an SSL handshake, hostname verification establishes that the hostname in the URL matches the hostname in the server's identification; this verificatiois necessary to prevent man-in-the-middle attacks.

-If you are running the `stubby4j` app on [one of the following addresses or a localhost](src/main/resources/ssl/stubby4j.self.signed.v3.conf#L45-L60), then your web client _does not_ need to relax its hostname verification behavior.
-If you are running the `stubby4j` app on some other address, then there are a number of options available for web clients:
+   If __(1)__ you imported `stubby4j` self-signed certificate into your web client trust store as per above and __(2)__ `stubby4j` app is running on [one of the following IPs or a localhost](src/main/resources/ssl/stubby4j.self.signed.v3.conf#L45-L60), then your web client will be able to successfully verify hostname of the request against the contents of the `stubby4j` imported certificate.

+   If you are running the `stubby4j` app on some other hostname/IP, then the hostname verification by your client will fail because the imported `stubby4j` self-signed certificate does not contain that hostname/IP.
+There are a number of options available for web clients to workaround the the hostname verification:

    1. Skip the hostname verification check or relax it (please note, skipping the hostname verification check is very insecure and should not be used in production environments)
-2. Make a pull request or raise an issue with a request asking me to add a new hostname/IP into the SAN (Subject Alternative Name) list of the `stubby4j` self-signed certificate ;)
+   2. Make a pull request or raise an issue with a request asking me to add the hostname/IP into the SAN (Subject Alternative Name) list of the `stubby4j` self-signed certificate ;)

-If you have any further questions or suggestions about the TLS configuration in `stubby4j`, please feel free to [raise an issue](https://github.com/azagniotov/stubby4j/issues/new/choose).
+If you have any questions about the TLS configuration in `stubby4j`, please feel free to [raise an issue](https://github.com/azagniotov/stubby4j/issues/new/choose).

 [Back to top](#table-of-contents)